allemas/jdk-22/README.md

         case Box(var _)                      -> pickAnotherBox();
         }
  ```
-Note : We added a switch branch for all other `Box` with `var _` that will catch all other patterns.
+Note: you added a switch branch for all other `Box` with `var _` that will catch all other patterns.

 You can add [Guard](https://openjdk.org/jeps/441#Case-refinement) pattern.
 Remember this guard covers the whole label branch and not only one pattern.
-We can do :
+you can do:
 ```java
 case Box(RedBall _), Box(BlueBall _) when x == 42 -> processBox(b);
 ```